 Consider addressing your trauma.
 We say consider because you’re not always ready or in the best space to do so.
 But if you have traumatic experiences to work through, research reviews on books that cover the topic and talk to trusted confidants about seeking help.
 It’s a first step of many.

 Try Forest Bathing.
 Quite simply, this is a Japanese technique of healing yourself by being in the forest and "taking in the forest atmosphere" .
 No forest near you?
 A wooded park works too.
-Or simply take off your shoes and walk in the grass.

 How do you like to care for yourself at no cost?
 Tell us in the comments.